kiriwilliams/emu-journal/README.md

     - Jennifer Ginelli

 ## Acknowledgments
-   * This code is forked from [heroku-cra-node](https://github.com/mars/heroku-cra-node) to deploy to heroku.
+   * Boilerplate code is forked from [heroku-cra-node](https://github.com/mars/heroku-cra-node) to deploy to heroku.